We Have Deployed Our EMT to Help Those Affected by the Haiti Earthquake

-On August 14, a 7.2 magnitude earthquake struck the Tiburon Peninsula in Haiti, a little more than 90 miles west of the capital, Port-au-Prince.
-International Medical Corps is deploying our Fixed Type 1 EMT in response.
+On August 14, 2021, a 7.2 magnitude earthquake struck the Tiburon Peninsula in Haiti, a little more than 90 miles west of the capital, Port-au-Prince.
+International Medical Corps deployed our Fixed Type 1 EMT in response.

 More than 2,200 people have died as a result of the quake, more than 12,000 have been injured and at least 136,000 buildings have been destroyed or damaged, making this the island nation’s worst natural disaster since the 2010 earthquake that struck its capital city.

 Les Cayes, Haiti’s third-largest city, was closest to the quake’s epicenter, and sustained much of the damage.
 According to UNICEF, a total of about 1.2 million people, including 540,000 children, have been affected by the quake, with relief efforts further hampered by tropical storms that have swept the area, creating flooding and disrupting access to water, shelter and other basic services.

 Many thousands have been left homeless, and political unrest on the island, gang violence and insecurity have further complicated the humanitarian response.
 The country’s health system, already fragile and overstretched as it battles the COVID-19 pandemic, has been overwhelmed by the disaster, which has created extensive need even as many health facilities were destroyed or damaged.

 Our Emergency Response in Haiti